matt-rhys-jones/medal/README.md

 # Compile the site
 gulp build

-# Start server
+# Start server (ordinarily this would serve the site at http://localhost:8080)
 http-server dist
 ```

+## Changing HTML and CSS
-To change the layout of the site then modify the Nunjucks templates in `app/layout/` and LESS files in `app/css`.
+Medal uses Nunjucks to generate static HTML and LESS to generate CSS.
+The Nunjucks templates can be modified in `app/layout/`, and LESS files in `app/css`.

+The LESS files follow BEM convention, with each block warranting it's own file and typically mirroring the file path of the relevant Nunjucks template file or macro. (e.g. the macro `app/layout/macros/prinary-nav.html` has a correspsonding LESS file in `app/css/medal/macros/primary-nav.less`)

 ## Template Variables
 Running `gulp build` will compile Nunjucks with a configuration object.
 That configuration object exposes some variables to the Nunjucks templates: